-Quick meals are an important food skill to learn in order to eat nutritiously, otherwise it is just too tempting to start stocking frozen meals, eat junk food, or drive to the nearest fast food joint.
+Quick meals are an important food skill to learn in order to eat nutritiously, otherwise it is just too tempting to start stocking up on frozen processed meals, eat junk food, or drive to the nearest fast food joint.
 There are a few different basic meals that are versatile and delicious.
 Meet Super Entree Salad in this post.

-I remember not too long ago when I did not know how to make a salad I could enjoy.
+It was not too many years ago when I did not know how to make a salad that I could enjoy.
 Lame, I know.
 But I was baffled.
 My daughter Tara, on the other hand, always could whip up something delicious.
 So one day when asking her for advice how to make a great salad she wrote down a list of possible ingredients that I could choose from to include.
 That is my inspiration for this post, which I thought I would share in case you are also mentally challenged in the salad department.
 Incidentally, now salads are one of my favorite lunches.
 They are so delicious I never feel deprived.
 And they are chock full of life-giving nutrients.
 Below are some ideas to build a stand-alone salad for a meal, but the ideas can still be used to create a great side dish salad.